-In full satisfaction, settlement, release and discharge of and in exchange for their ATSB Loan Claims, the ATSB Lenders shall receive treatment as agreed by the parties or ordered by the Bankruptcy Court.
+In full satisfaction, settlement, release and discharge of and in exchange for their ATSB Loan Claims, the ATSB Lenders shall receive treatment as agreed by the parties or ordered by the Bankruptey Court., in exchange for, their ATSB Loan Claims, the ATSB Lenders shall receive treatment in accordance with the ATSB Term Sheet.

-(iv) Class Material Services-5 (Other Priority Claims)
+(iv) Class Material Services 5 (Other Priority Claims)

-Except as otherwise provided in and subject to Section 9.8 of the Plan, on the first Periodic Distribution Date occurring after the later of (i) the date an Other Priority Claim becomes an Allowed Other Priority Claim, or (ii) the date an Other Priority Claim becomes payable pursuant to any agreement between Material Services (or Reorganized Material Services) and the holder of such Other Priority Claim, an Allowed Class Material Services-5 Other Priority Claimholder in Material Services'
+Except as otherwise provided in and subject to Section 9.8 of the Plan, on the first Periodic Distribution Date occurring after the later of (i) the date an Other Priority Claim becomes an Allowed Other Priority Claim, or (ii) the date an Other Priority Claim becomes payable pursuant to any agreement between Material Services (or Reorganized Material Services) and the holder of such Other Priority Claim, an Allowed Class Material Services 5 Other Priority Claimholder in Material Services' Chapter 11 Case shall receive, in full satisfaction, settlement, release and discharge of and in exchange for such Class Material Services 5 Other Priority Claim, (a) Cash equal to the amount of such Allowed Class

-Chapter 11 Case shall receive, in full satisfaction, settlement, release and discharge of and in exchange for such Class Material Services-5 Other Priority Claim, (a) Cash equal to the amount of such Allowed Class Material Services-5 Other Priority Claim, or (b) such other treatment as to which Material Services (or Reorganized Material Services) and such Claimholder shall have agreed in writing.
+Material Services 5 Other Priority Claim, or (b) such other treatment as to which Material Services (or Reorganized Material Services) and such Claimholder shall have agreed in writing.

-(v) Class Material Services-7 (PBGC Claims)
+(iv) (v)-Class Material Services-7 (PBGC Claims)